20 March 2007

 Intellectuals

-People who make their living with some valuable knowledge.
-Professors, scientists, and other experts of various kinds, including many artists.
-Often mistaken for professionals, but these folks have more (and stranger!) books in their houses.
-Again, covers a very broad range of actual incomes.
+People who make their living with some valuable knowledge: professors, scientists, and other experts of various kinds, including many successful artists.
+As with low professionals, this includes a broad range of actual incomes.

 Bohemians